 Safety testing is a key component of vaccine development and use.
 All vaccines used in Australia are thoroughly tested for safety and efficacy.
 In development they are rigorously tested on thousands of people in progressively larger clinical trials.
 They are not used in Australia until they have been approved for use by the Therapeutic Goods Administration (TGA) to ensure they meet strict safety guidelines and are evaluated to ensure they are effective, comply with strict manufacturing and production standards, and have a good safety record.

 Vaccines remain subject to testing after their introduction into general use through a variety of mechanisms, such as further clinical trials and surveillance of disease and vaccine adverse events.
 Australia has a national surveillance system, which includes reports of any adverse events following immunisation from state and territory systems as well as data sent directly from health professionals, consumers and vaccine companies.
-These reports are regularly reviewed by the TGA and referred as required to expert committees, such as the Advisory Committee on the Safety of Vaccines, to ensure ongoing assessment of safety.
+These reports are regularly reviewed by the TGA and referred as required to expert committees, such as the Advisory Committee on Vaccines, to ensure ongoing assessment of safety.

 The Government has invested in the AusVaxSafety National Surveillance System.
 AusVaxSafety is a world-leading, national, active, enhanced, sentinel surveillance system capable of monitoring, detecting and providing real time feedback on potential safety signals due to serious or significant adverse events following immunisation with NIP vaccines.